AR0E/ar0e/markdowns/reading-list.md

       - [Vorticity and the thermodynamic state in a gas flow](http://www.numdam.org/item/MSM_1952__119__1_0.pdf)
     - Thermostatics - Herbert Callen
     - [Statistical Mechanics (I and II) - Ryogo Kubo](https://emineter.wordpress.com/wp-content/uploads/2018/08/kubo_zbirka.pdf)
+    - The Logic of Thermostatistical Physics - Emch, Liu

     - What is Life? - Erwin Schrödinger
     - The Same and Not the Same - Roald Hoffmann